Johanna Basford 12-Month 2024 Coloring Weekly Planner Calendar

 A Special Collection of Whimsical Illustrations from Her Best-Selling Books

-This weekly planner contains a selection of Basford’s signature entrancing illustrations.
+This weekly coloring planner contains a selection of Johanna Basford’s whimsical illustrations taken from her best-selling books.
 Color in the designs, or leave them as is, while staying organized throughout the year.

 - 7 1/2" x 8 1/2" (15" x 8 1/2" open)

 - Spiral bound

 - Printed on FSC-certified paper with soy-based ink

 - High-quality paper stock specially selected by the artist